Shirley Strachan: Death

 Strachan was killed in a helicopter crash on 29 August 2001, at the age of 49.
 He had been a fixed-wing pilot for many years and had been undergoing training for a helicopter pilot's licence, with a view to buying a helicopter and taking friends and family on surfing safaris.
 On a solo flight near Mount Archer, Queensland, in clear weather and inexplicably off the course planned by his instructor, Strachan encountered mountain turbulence which caused the rotor of his Bell 47G to sever the tailboom, crashing the helicopter onto the north-north-eastern slope of Mount Archer.
-(Accident location) The day Strachan died was, coincidentally, the day an ABC documentary episode on rock and roll in Australia, Long Way to the Top, which referenced Skyhooks, aired on TV.
+The day Strachan died was, coincidentally, the day an ABC documentary episode on rock and roll in Australia, Long Way to the Top, which referred to the Skyhooks, aired on TV.

 Tributes

 In early September 2001, a beachside funeral was attended by Strachan's family and friends, including Skyhooks' guitarist, Red Symons, and radio colleagues, Gary Belcher and Dean Miller.
 His ashes were scattered into the sea from a helicopter by his wife, Sue.

 Triple M Brisbane, Strachan's former employer, held a day-long on-air tribute to him on the day after his death.
 Old archived audio was played on air.
 An episode of the Australian Broadcasting Corporation documentary Long Way to the Top featuring Skyhooks was broadcast on the day of his death: it was dedicated to his memory.
 On 10 September, Channel Nine broadcast a tribute episode of Our House, "Our House – Memories of Shirl", with content filmed in the weeks before his death, along with archival footage.
-It was the most-watched programme on that night, with 2.19 million viewers.
+It was the most-watched program on that night, with 2.19 million viewers.

 In September 2001, remaining members of Skyhooks reunited for a memorial gig at the Palais Theatre, St Kilda.
 Guest vocalists included Daryl Braithwaite on "All My Friends Are Getting Married" and Ross Wilson on "Warm Wind in the City".

 Shirley Strachan Memorial Swim

-The Noosa Heads Surf Lifesaving Club has been holding a competitive surf swim commemorating Shirley Strachan for over 15 years – the Annual Shirley Strachan Memorial Swim.
-This is supported by the major sponsorship of McDermott Aviation, and has been organised since 2003 by Bruce Warren and Sandy Warren.
-In November 2016, Bruce Warren passed away, and subsequent swims have been re-named the Shirley Strachan and Bruce Warren Memorial Swim.
+The Noosa Heads Surf Lifesaving Club has been holding a competitive surf swim commemorating Shirley Strachan since 2002 – the Annual Shirley Strachan Memorial Swim.
+It was originally organised by Bruce and Sandy Warren.
+In November 2016, Bruce Warren died, and subsequent swims have been re-named the Shirley Strachan and Bruce Warren Memorial Swim.